October 28, 2017

 DRIVE A CROOKED ROAD (1954)

-Mickey Rooney is first-rate as a naive master mechanic and part-time racer of the aforementioned Jaguar.
-He lives and breathes automobiles leaving little time for socializing.
-Throwing a wrench into his garage is Dianne Foster, who brings her car in specifically asking for Rooney to work on it.
-The very next day, Foster again has “car trouble” with her British Hillmanprobably expected―but Rooney has to drive to her apartment this time.
-Being the perfect gentleman, he gets her car started with no more than a thank you expected.
-She quickly gets him started, twisting him so tightly around her finger it is cutting off the circulation.
-He is unpretentiously smitten by the amazon female.
+The film takes its time to establish Rooney's character, but it is never dull.
+The entire cast is more than competent.
+Rooney is first-rate as an unassuming mechanic and part-time racer of the aforementioned Jaguar.
+He lives and breathes automobiles, leaving little time for socializing.
+His dream is to race in the famous circuits in Europe.
+Throwing a wrench into his garage is Dianne Foster, who brings in her British Hillman, asking specifically for Rooney to work on it.
+The very next day, Foster again has “car trouble.”
+It will not startprobably expected―but this time, Rooney has to drive to her apartment building.
+Being the perfect gentleman, he gets her car started with only a thank you expected.
+She quickly gets him started, twisting him tightly around her finger.
+He is nervously smitten by the Amazon female.
 She is a woman with interior...uh...ulterior motives.
-Kevin McCarthy and Jack Kelly finish out this deceitful trio.

-McCarthy―looking surprisingly like Max Headroom at times―has been scouting local race tracks for a fast driver, though his interest has nothing to do with competitive racing.
-He and Kelly single out Rooney as their ideal unassuming candidate.
+Kevin McCarthy and Jack Kelly finish out the deceitful trio.
+McCarthy has been scouting local race tracks for a fast driver.
+They single out Rooney as their ideal chump.
 Like diesel fuel in sub-zero weather, the plot thickens.
-Along the way, most of Kelly's lines are witty remarks usually at Rooney's expense.
-Script lines perfectly befitting Kelly's condescending delivery.
+Witty script lines perfectly befit Kelly's condescending sarcasm, usually at Rooney's expense.
 McCarthy wants Rooney to drive a crooked, dangerous road in twenty minutes that would safely take forty.
 In mock fascination, he pumps up Rooney's ego on what it would take to do this.
-Puzzled, Rooney cannot figure out their intense interest in why twenty minutes is so important.
-He immediately yanks the handbrake on their getaway plan.
-McCarthy smooths things over and suggests he see Foster before deciding, whose prearranged story ignites Rooney's
+Accurately, he explains the different driving dynamics of a European car compared to a heavy American sedan.

 Note: The studio prop car's “driving” sequences are pretty funny during their shortcut's dusty escape.
 The studio's stunt driver and sound department put on an impressive show, however.
 Rooney's faking of the prop car steering wheel suggests he understands and respects the car's limits.
-He supposedly hits 100 mph at one point with Kelly hanging on for dear life in the back seat as the rear-projected scenery swifts abruptly left to right, tires squealing in the dirt.
+He supposedly hits 100 mph at one point with Kelly hanging on for dear life in the back seat as the rear-projected scenery shifts abruptly left to right, tires squealing in the dirt.
 Not as wacky as W.C.
 Fields' climactic driving in The Bank Dick, but nonetheless, amusing.

 No comments: